|July 25, 2014||to||July 26, 2014|

 Cosponsored with the New England Wild Flower Society

 A truly comprehensive understanding of native plant materials must necessarily include an understanding of how native plants behave in their natural habitats.
-In a two-day introduction to the natural communities of Maine on Friday and Saturday, July 26 and 27, from 10 a.m.-4 p.m. each day, ecologist Ted Elliman will introduce students to several of Maine’s characteristic assemblages of plants, their defining physical environments, and the natural processes that affect them.
+In Coastal Maine Botanical Gardens’ two-day introduction to the natural communities of Maine on Friday and Saturday, July 25 and 26, from 10 a.m.-4 p.m. each day, ecologist Ted Elliman will introduce students to several of Maine’s characteristic assemblages of plants, their defining physical environments, and the natural processes that affect them.
 In the classroom and in the field, students will learn the differences between community types such as salt marshes, red maple swamps, northern hardwood forests, bogs, and floodplain forests.
 Ted will also cover some of the common plants that occur in each natural community type, and what plant adaptations are a key to competing successfully in the various communities.

 The primary reference for this course will be Natural Landscapes of Maine: a Guide to Natural Communities and Ecosystems by Susan Gawler and Andrew Cutko.
 Bring a lunch, sturdy shoes that can get wet, and your sense of adventure for this not-to-be missed learning experience.